Wirecloud/bae-marketplace-mashup/README.md

 ## Documentation

-Documentation about how to use this widget is available on the [User Guide](src/doc/userguide.md).
-Anyway, you can find general information about how to use widgets on the
+Documentation about how to use this mashup is available on the [User Guide](src/doc/userguide.md).
+Anyway, you can find general information about how to use mashups on the
 [WireCloud's User Guide](https://wirecloud.readthedocs.io/en/stable/user_guide/)
 available on Read the Docs.

 ## Copyright and License

-Copyright (c) 2016 CoNWeT Lab., Universidad Politécnica de Madrid Licensed under the Apache-2.0 license.
+Copyright (c) 2016-2017 CoNWeT Lab., Universidad Politécnica de Madrid Licensed under the Apache-2.0 license.